isc-projects/stork/doc/user/install.rst

 If the Kea Control Agent listens on non-localhost interfaces, it is recommended to:

-- Configure the Basic Auth in Kea CA by setting the credentials for the Stork agent in its credentials file (``/etc/stork/agent-credentials.json``).
+- Configure the Basic Auth in Kea CA.
 - Configure the Kea REST API to be served over TLS by setting the ``trust-anchor``, ``cert-file``, and ``key-file`` properties.

 Monitoring BIND 9